cHiv0rz/AdventOfCode/README.md

 # AdventOfCode
-Just a repo to store my puzzles
+Just a repo to store my solution of https://adventofcode.com